KiquarSL/xed-zig/README.md

 # Zig Extension

-This extension adds Zig language and ZLS (Zig Language server)
+This extension adds **[Zig language](https://ziglang.org/)** and ZLS (Zig Language server)

 ## Installation

 Install the extension through the Xed-Editor's extension marketplace, and you're ready to go!

-Alternatively, you can download the latest release ZIP file and install it via Settings > Extensions > Install from storage.
+Alternatively, you can download the latest release ZIP file and install it via `Settings > Extensions > Install from storage`.

 After install extension install zig and zls in Settings > Editor > Language servers > Zig > Install